iotaledger/integration-services/documentation/docs/getting_started/installation/kubernetes/local_setup.md

 ```bash
 echo $PROXY_IP
 ```
 It should output the IP you have exported.
-In most of the cases it will be `http://127.0.0.1`.
+In most of the cases this will be `http://127.0.0.1`.